 Rather than hiring a professional manager or teams of functionaries to distribute his largesse, Eastman did it himself, with very personal attention.
 He researched carefully, often acted without being asked, and made all of his own decisions.
 In addition to giving them money, he actively advised, guided, and assisted groups and causes.
 One of the reasons he concentrated his giving in the Rochester area was so he could personally supervise the execution, completion, and operation of his good works.
 He also took pains to avoid “scattering” his resources, and tried instead to “bunch” them for greatest effect.

 Eastman ultimately had as much effect as any giver in America.
 He was a catalytic funder of universities.
 His $51 million in gifts made the University of Rochester into a top-tier school.
 The $22 million he gave to MIT reoriented it from local commuter facility to international leader.
 At the moment Eastman presented himself as a giant voluntary backer of the school, MIT was in such desperate financial straits it had decided to sell its campus and fold itself into Harvard as simply the engineering department of that university.
-When a court blocked that as a violation of the college’s charter, MIT’s president resigned and the institution tottered.
+After a court blocked that as a violation of the college’s charter, MIT’s president resigned and the institution tottered.
 When Eastman stepped up, unbidden and unknown, and built the university a new campus, he turned it into one of the great technology fountains of the world.
 And this (like much of the rest of Eastman’s philanthropy was carried out completely anonymously, leaving many Americans then and now unaware of his huge philanthropic footprints.

 In addition, Eastman gave hefty sums, without solicitation, and loyally over decades, to black colleges like Tuskegee, Hampton, Howard, and Meharry.
 He also acted close to home, for instance, creating a model school for the black children living around his hunting camp in North Carolina.
 Between his college and lower-school gifts, George Eastman became the largest donor to African-American schooling of his era.